tderrien/thomas.derrien/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

+title = "Genome Annotation"
+subtitle = "lncRNAs and mRNAs annotation and classificationwith FEELnc"

-title = "Transcriptome sequencing" subtitle = "lncRNAs annotation with FEELnc" subtitle = "Gene expression prediction using Deep Learning"
+title = "Transcriptome sequencing" subtitle = "Long read sequencing with nanopore"

 [content]